We have received your inquiry and our staff will shortly be in contact with you.

-Four days in the capital City Cardiff is a great way to get away from it all and explore what this friendly and fun city has to offer!
+Four days in the capital city of Cardiff is a great way to escape from reality and explore what this friendly and fun city has to offer.

-The waterfront is modern, classy and has a great relaxed feel about it; spend some time here checking out local cafes and restaurants or you fancy a bit of an adventure during your time at the bay, visit the Cardiff International White Water Centre!
-Turn your hand to white water rafting, indoor surfing, high ropes, canoeing, kayaking, stand up paddle boarding, or hot dogging and all right in the centre of the city!
+The waterfront is modern, classy and has a relaxed feel ambience; spend some time here checking out local cafés and restaurants or you fancy a bit of an adventure during your time at the bay, visit the Cardiff International White Water Centre.
+Turn your hand to white water rafting, indoor surfing, high ropes, canoeing, kayaking, stand up paddle boarding, or hot dogging and all right in the centre of the city.

 We can also include additonal services as required, such as:

 Day 1: Arrival in Cardiff